-These extracts contain a small amount of tetrahydrocannabinol (THC), the main intoxicating component of cannabis.
-For most people, this isn’t enough to cause any psychoactive effects.
+That’s because full-spectrum CBD extracts contain a small amount (<0.3%) of tetrahydrocannabinol (THC), the main psychoactive component of cannabis.

-However, if you’re extremely sensitive to THC due to certain risk factors, you can experience increased anxiety or even a panic attack from taking a large-enough dose of a full-spectrum CBD product.
+If you’re sensitive to THC due to certain risk factors, you can get more anxiety or even a panic attack from taking a large enough dose of a full-spectrum CBD product.

 Table of Contents

 Unlike its cousin THC, CBD can’t cause anxiety or any other intoxicating effects.
 On the contrary, multiple human studies have shown that pure CBD can help with anxiety:

 - In a 2011 Brazilian study, CBD capsules improved anxiety caused by public speaking in people with social anxiety disorder (SAD) (1)